About the course

 Satisfactory occupational health check from your GP, plus the return of completed self-declaration of suitability form.
 Please refer to the Fitness to Train section of the Goldsmiths website for further information on the required checks.

-A pass in the professional skills tests for trainee teachers and providing original certificates of academic qualifications to the admissions office.
+Providing original certificates of academic qualifications to the admissions office.

 About the training provider